-It’s difficult to believe another year has come and gone!
-Since 2015 is right around the corner, it’s a good time to take a look at some social media marketing trends for 2015 that the hospitality industry is perfectly poised to leverage.
-It’s also a good idea to begin thinking about overarching plans for the year ahead and set distinct plans in motion to reach specific goals.
+It’s always a good time to take a look at some social media marketing trends that the hospitality industry is perfectly poised to leverage.
+It’s also a good idea to begin thinking about overarching plans and set distinct plans in motion to reach specific goals.

-Here are a few ways to take your social media to the next level in 2015:
+Here are a few ways to take your social media to the next level:

 Create Social Experiences that Transcend the Online World